-The first thing to know about marking the slate correctly is that each space on the film clapper (but always “slate” on set) corresponds to the Script Supervisor’s report.
+The first thing to know about marking the slate correctly is that each space on the clapperboard (but always “slate” on set) corresponds to the Script Supervisor’s report.

-The Scripty is the person who liaises directly with the editor.
-The assistant editor uses the Scripty report to find information about each file — especially which takes the director liked — or to find the files themselves.
+The Script Supervisor (aka Scripty) is the person who liaises directly with the editor.
+Assistant editors uses the Scripty report to find information about each file — especially which takes the director liked — or to find the files themselves.

 - Keeps a log of each take

 - Keeps track of general continuity

 - Makes notes on each take (e.g., whether good or bad)